fatema1996/Project-Data-Analysis-for-Business-Insights/README.md

 Creativity: Innovative problem-solving and examples.
 Completeness: Answer all questions within the word limit.

-6. Deadlines and Late Submissions
-Deadline: Submit on time; trainees who fail to submit the project will miss the “Certificate of Excellence”

-7. Additional Resources
-Refer to lecture notes and recommended readings.
-Contact the instructor or peers for clarifications before the deadline.

-ShopEase Sales Analysis Report
+➡️ ShopEase Sales Analysis Report

 Overview
 This report analyzes transactional sales data from ShopEase to uncover trends, customer behavior, and sales performance, aiming to improve decision-making and enhance customer satisfaction.
 Key Insights